Richard Childress Racing in the NASCAR Cup Series: Car No. 31 history

-Robby Gordon in the No. 31 Cingular Chevy at PIR in 2004.
+Robby Gordon in the No. 31 Cingular Chevy at Phoenix Raceway in 2004.
 All three of Robby Gordon's Cup wins came in the No. 31.

 For the 2001 season, McReynolds was replaced by Royce McGee.
 In 2001, Skinner suffered a concussion and a broken ankle in an early race crash at the inaugural race at Chicagoland in July.
 Robby Gordon was named his replacement in the No. 31 car.
 Gordon struggled heavily, missing two races and failing to post a finish better than 25th in his first four starts for the team.
 During this time in August, Cingular Wireless (then the sponsor of Chip Ganassi Racing's No. 01 car) was announced as the new sponsor for 2002 signing a four-year deal, with Lowe's not renewing their contract and moving to Hendrick Motorsports.
 Skinner returned at Bristol, but he just wasn't the same.
 Skinner was released from the final year of his contract in August, and left the team after Dover in September to have season-ending surgery.
 Gordon once again took his place at Kansas.

 At Watkins Glen, Gordon was dominating the race when the telemetry box in his car used by NBC Sports burst into flames, injuring a crew member and ending the No. 31's day.
 In spite of struggles, it was announced in November 2001 that Gordon would drive the car full-time the next year.
 Robby Gordon continued driving the car for the final races of 2001, DNQing twice (at Charlotte and Atlanta), and missing one race that Jeff Green drove in his place.
 In the rescheduled season finale at New Hampshire, Robby Gordon was engaged in a closing-laps battle with eventual champion Jeff Gordon.
-With 16 laps to go, leader Jeff Gordon was stuck behind the 12th-place No. 77 car of Robert Pressley trying to stay on the lead lap, with Robby right on his tail.
+With 16 laps to go, leader Gordon was stuck behind the 12th-place No. 77 car of Robert Pressley trying to stay on the lead lap, with Robby right on his tail.
 In the middle of turns three and four, Robby gave a bump to Jeff Gordon while he had slowed down to try to pass the lapped car of Mike Wallace, sending him into Wallace's No. 12 car and inflicting damage on the 24 car.
 Jeff was black-flagged while attempting to retaliate under caution, and Robby went on to earn a controversial first career victory.
 It was also the 31 car's first victory.

 Armed with a big surge of momentum and a new sponsor in Cingular Wireless, Gordon had five top-ten finishes and finished 20th in points in 2002.
 2003 was even better, as he swept both road course events and finished 16th in points.
 After his performance dipped down in 2004, Gordon decided to leave and start his own team, the No. 7 with Robby Gordon Motorsports, and Jeff Burton was tabbed as his replacement.